rogdooley/OSEP-Code-And-Notes/Notes/Modules/08 Application Whitelisting.md

 2. **Run the Modified MSI:**
    - Similar to the above methods, execute the MSI using `msiexec.exe` to trigger the custom action and run your payload.

-### **Defensive Considerations**

-To protect against such bypass techniques:
-- **Whitelist by File Hash:** Whitelisting by file hash rather than by path or publisher can prevent trusted binaries from being abused.
-- **Audit AppLocker Logs:** Regularly audit AppLocker logs to detect unusual use of installer packages.
-- **Restrict Installation Privileges:** Limit the ability of users to execute `msiexec.exe` or other installer binaries unless necessary.
-- **Use Device Guard:** Implement additional security controls like Device Guard to restrict code execution more granularly.

-### **Conclusion**

-Bypassing AppLocker using installer packages is a technique that exploits the trust Windows places in certain binaries like `msiexec.exe`.
-While effective, this method highlights the importance of robust and carefully configured security controls to mitigate such risks.

-Modifying an existing MSI file to include custom actions or payloads can be done using tools like **Orca**, **InstEd**, or **WiX Toolset**.
-Below, I’ll guide you through the process using Orca, a tool provided by Microsoft, which allows for detailed editing of MSI files.

-The default Windows Installer rules in Windows are part of the AppLocker and Software Restriction Policies (SRP) that help to control which executables, scripts, and installers can run on a system.
-Understanding these rules and how they operate can give insight into potential bypass techniques.

 ### **Default Windows Installer Rules Overview**